Research into preventing and diagnosing breast cancer

 With a PEM scan you first have an injection of a very small amount of a radioactive drug (tracer).
 The amount of radiation is very small – no more than you have during a normal X-ray.
 It only stays in the body for a few hours.
 The drug is taken up by cancer cells but also areas of inflammation.
 Doctors think that it may be very helpful in finding areas of DCIS.

 Scientists are investigating a new test which uses light to find cancer cells in breast tissue.
-This is done either during a biopsy, or on breast tissue removed in surgery.
+This is done either during a biopsy, or on breast tissue removed when you have surgery.
 The test is called elastic scattering spectroscopy (ESS).
 Doctors hope that they will be able to use this test directly on the breast to diagnose cancer much quicker.